evandhoffman/dicom-exporter/.github/copilot_instructions.md

 ## CLI and packaging

 - The console script entry point is `dicom-extract` (configured via `pyproject.toml`).
-- Keep the CLI thin: parsing, validation, logging, and delegation to functions in `src/dicom_exporter/`.
+- The CLI uses the standard library `argparse` for argument parsing (no external CLI dependencies).
+Keep the CLI thin: parsing, validation, logging, and delegation to functions in `src/dicom_exporter/`.

 ## CI and reproducibility